Angola men's national basketball team

 The Angolan men's national basketball team is controlled by the Federação Angolana de Basquetebol.
 Angola has been a member of FIBA since 1979.
 Ranking 23rd in the FIBA World Rankings, Angola is the top team of FIBA Africa, and a regular competitor at the Summer Olympic Games and the FIBA World Cup.

 History

 Angola made its first official match against Nigeria, under coach Victorino Cunha on 1 February 1976, having lost 62–71.

-The Angolan men's basketball team made their first Olympic debut at the 1992 Summer Olympics in Barcelona.

 International competitions

 Angola has competed in many international competitions, including the 1992 Summer Olympics, 1996 Summer Olympics, 2000 Summer Olympics, 2002 World Championship, 2004 Summer Olympics, the 2006 World Championship, the 2010 World Championship, and the 2014 Basketball World Cup as well as the FIBA Africa Championship, where the team has won 11 of the last 16 championships, with the first coming in 1989, and the most recent in 2013.
 In addition, they won the tournament at the 1987 All-Africa Games, 2003 All-Africa Games and 2007 All-Africa Games.